guvarallo/guvarallo/README.md

 # Gus Varallo
 Welcome!
 My name is Gustavo Varallo, I'm a software engineer and many other things =).

+## Expertise
+I am a JavaScript specialist (including its' libraries such as React, and its' runtime such as Node).

 ## About me
 Check out my website for more info about me: [varallo.me](http://www.varallo.me).